Giuseppe Sciuti: Biography

 In 1896, he returned to paint the ceiling a cupola of the Basilica della Collegiata of Catania.
 He painted a peculiar altarpiece depicting a Vision of the Madonna dei Bambini before contemporary children for Sant'Agata la Vetere in Catania.
 He also painted the large work of Benessere e le Arti, now in Zafferan Etnea.
 In 1902–1905, Sciuti painted the ceilings of seven rooms in the Palazzo Calanna of Acireale, including a large fresco depicting the Battle of Aquilio.
 In 1905, he frescoed eight medallions in the Private chapel of the Castello Pennisi of Floristella.

 He began in 1905 to fresco in the Acireale Cathedral, work he did until 1907 alongside his pupil Primo Panciroli.
 This work depicted Orchestra degli Angeli, Choir of Virgins, Glory of the Angels carrying the symbols of Santa Venera, an Annunciation, Faith, and Holy Father and Prophets.
 He also decorated the Church of the Holy Heart of Jesus dedicated to Anata Venerina in Acireale, the ceilings of Palazzi Musumeci e Nicolosi, and of the ceiling of the Salone of the city hall in Acireale (1942).

 He also painted two large sipari or theater curtains, that of the Massimo Theater of Catania with Il trionfo dei catanesi sui libici (1883) and of the Theater of Palermo with the Uscita di Ruggero I dal Palazzo Reale.

-Sciuti's marble bust stands before the city hall in Zafferana Etnea.
+Sciuti died in Rome in 1911.
+His marble bust stands before the city hall in Zafferana Etnea.